CSE210-Team-09/cse210-tinyfoot-team09/admin/misc/meeting_notes_2024-10-19.md

 - Finalized Littlefoot code review in markdown and upload to repository
 - Completed ADRs for Tinyfoot and upload to repository
 - Uploaded today's meeting notes to repository
+- Finalized Tinyfoot implementation
+- Record Littlefoot demo and upload to repository
+- Tinyfoot well commented
+- Created Issues and assigned commits in Github
+- Merge Tinyfoot code into main branch

 ## Tasks to be completed

-- Eventually finalize Tinyfoot implementation
 - Create Github page documenting Tinyfoot implementation
 - Record Tinyfoot demo and upload to repository
-- Finalize Bigfoot code review in markdown and upload to repository
+- Finalize Bigfoot code review in markdown and upload to repository (JG/AN)
-- Finalize Littlefoot code review in markdown and upload to repository
-- Record Bigfoot demo and upload to repository
+- Record Bigfoot demo and upload to repository (LL)
-- Record Littlefoot demo and upload to repository
 - Write out Tinyfoot Github README that provides an overview of the project, provides mentions of its features, links to Tinyfoot demo, and provides a roadmap or indication of things to be done
-- Perform mini-retrospective and document team's thoughts and upload document to repository
+- Perform mini-retrospective and document team's thoughts and upload document to repository (Next meeting)
+- Review all documents and writeup (Next meeting)
+- Link repository and demos to Bigfoot and Littlefoot writeups (AN)
+- Continue to complete Issues (Next meeting)
+- Merge documentation branch into main (Next meeting)

 ## Warmup Timeline